 Abstract:

-Objective To investigate the drug resistance-associated gene mutation characteristics of multidrug-resistant Mycobacterium tuberculosis (MDR-MTB) strains in Hebei Province, evaluate the efficacy of whole-genome sequencing (WGS) in detecting drug resistance, and verify the potential application of WGS in clinical diagnosis and drug resistance surveillance of tuberculosis.
+Objective To understand the drug resistance-associated gene mutation characteristics of multidrug-resistant Mycobacterium tuberculosis (MDR-MTB), evaluate the efficacy of whole-genome sequencing (WGS) in the detection of drug resistance of MDR-MTB in Hebei province, and verify the application potential of WGS in clinical tuberculosis (TB) diagnosis and drug resistance surveillance.